Adityarizqi7/Adityarizqi7/README.md

 Hi, I'm Aditya Rizq Ardhana.
-Now Im colleger and Study At Univeristas Pembangunan Nasional Veteran Jawa Timur.
+Now Im colleger and Study At Univeristas Pembangunan Nasional Veteran Jawa Timur University.
 I like coding and learn about web develope.
 Thank you for your Visit.

 <!---